Practice directions

 Request to File Dismissal Application

 Where a case has been assigned to the hearing path or if a respondent wants to make submissions under s.
-27(1) not set out in the Tribunal’s instructions for the submissions path, a respondent may file a Form 7.5 – Request to File a Dismissal Application [Request] based on new information or circumstances.
-Any Request must be filed within 14 days of:
+27(1) not set out in the Tribunal’s instructions for the submissions path, a respondent may file a Form 7.5 – Request to File Dismissal Application based on new information or circumstances.
+Any request must be filed within 14 days of:

-• the letter advising that the complaint will be scheduled for a hearing, or
+• the letter advising that the complaint will be scheduled for a hearing or identifying the scope of the dismissal application in the submissions path, or

 • the date on which new information or circumstances that form the basis of an application come to the respondent’s attention.

-Continued Suspension of Rule 19 Application to Dismiss
+Application of Rule 19 – Application to Dismiss

 Effective Period of Practice Direction